Harvey Einbinder

-Dr. Harvey Einbinder (June 18, 1926 – January 30, 2013) was an American physicist, author and amateur historian.
+Harvey Einbinder (June 18, 1926 – January 30, 2013) was an American physicist, author and amateur historian.

 Early life

 Einbinder was born to Jacob B. Einbinder and Dora (née Abelson) in New Haven, Connecticut.
 He had one brother, David, and one sister, Hinde.

 Education

 Einbinder studied for two years at the University of Connecticut (UConn), at first physics but then mathematics in which he received a degree with "highest distinction" in 1946.
 He later received his Ph.D. in physics from Columbia University.

 Career

 He became a consultant to the Cornell Aeronautical Laboratory and to General Electric on the Atlas missile.
 He published papers on hypersonic aerodynamics and the ionization of solid particles.
+Einbinder patented a ten-finger typewriter keyboard.